wp-plugins/icegram/readme.txt

 * Fix: Homepage page targeting not working when "Lazy loading" was off

 = 1.8.10 =
-* Fix: Comapatibility for themes with CSS class name conflicts
+* Fix: Compatibility for themes with CSS class name conflicts
-* Fix: Comaptibility with "autoptimize" and other minification plugins
+* Fix: Compatibility with "auto optimize" and other minification plugins
 * Fix: Local site targeting not working without wildcard character

 = 1.8.9 =
 * New: Both body and button colors (background and foreground) can now be set
 * Update: Brought back CTA Buttons default colors
-* New: Lazy load Icegram messages for better comaptibility with caching plugins
+* New: Lazy load Icegram messages for better compatibility with caching plugins
 * Update: Updated all themes to support new theme coloring scheme
 * Fix: Some alignment issues with images in popups
 * Update: Minified all JS and CSS to improve performance